 FACC Phishing Attack (Whale Phishing/CEO Fraud)

-In January 2016, Austrian aerospace parts maker FACC lost €50 million in one of the largest CEO fraud scams.
-The attacker posed as the company’s CEO and sent a phishing email to an employee in the finance department.
-The email asked the employee to transfer funds for one of the company’s acquisition projects.
-The employee obliged, and the money was transferred to an account under the attacker’s control.
-The company fired the CEO and CFO for failing to live up to their duties.
+In January 2016, Austrian aerospace parts maker FACC suffered a €50 million loss in one of the most significant CEO fraud scams.
+An attacker posing as FACC’s CEO sent an email to the finance department requesting funds for an acquisition project.
+Trusting the email's legitimacy, an employee obliged, and the money was transferred to an account under the attacker’s control.
+This phishing attack led to serious consequences, including the dismissal of the CEO and CFO for negligence.

 Attack on Security Researchers (Social Media Phishing)

-On January 25, 2021, the Google Threat Analysis Group (TAG) reported a series of attacks targeting security researchers.
-The attacker set up a research blog to pose as security researchers.
-They also set up multiple Twitter accounts to contribute to the blog with write-ups, analyses, and videos of exploits.
-The attacker made acquaintance with real security researchers and gained their trust.
-They then proposed to collaborate with the researchers on vulnerability research.
+On January 25, 2021, Google’s Threat Analysis Group (TAG) reported a series of attacks targeting security researchers.
+Attackers created fake research blogs and Twitter accounts, posing as fellow researchers to establish credibility.
+They then proposed collaborating with the researchers on vulnerability research.
 Victims were sent a VS project that contained the attacker’s custom malware in the form of a DLL file.
 The DLL was used for command and control (C2), and the attack led to the theft of valuable research.

 Attack on Security Researchers (Social Media Phishing)